ai-code-generation/fine-tune-demo/README.md

 docker stats llm-server               # Monitor resources
 ```

-**Environment Configuration**: Docker Compose automatically loads all environment variables from the `.env` file using `env_file` directive.
-No need to declare variables individually in docker-compose.yaml.
+**Environment Configuration**: All environment variables are embedded directly in `docker-compose.yaml`.
+To change configuration, edit the `environment` section in the docker-compose file.

 ## 📚 API Endpoints